Yogi-3107/1-bit_ALU_Design_and_physical_verification_using_gpdk090/README.md

 ### 4.4 ALU Design

-To design Arithmetic Logic Unit (ALU), we will utilize all the previous designs, i.e., Logic Gates, Full Adder and 4x1 MUX and integrate them to work as a one functional unit.
-Figure(s) below illustrate the schematic as well as symbol view for a 1-bit ALU:
+<p align="justify">To design Arithmetic Logic Unit (ALU), we will utilize all the previous designs, i.e., Logic Gates, Full Adder and 4x1 MUX and integrate them to work as a one functional unit.
+Figure(s) below illustrate the schematic as well as symbol view for a 1-bit ALU:</p>

 <div style="display: flex; justify-content: space-between; align-items: center;">
   <img src="/ALU/ALU_Schematic.png"  width="450" height="400">